25me01030-Dhruv/Computer_Vision_with_ResNet_on-CIFAR-10/README.md

 The fix by ResNET : ResNet introduced the concept of skip connections.
 A residue term variable X was added to F(X) by passing the value directly by skipping the CNN                      layers and the final result was H(X) = F(X) + X. Thus due to this residue term X the gradient could never to significantly small to be neglible.

 The ResNet model thus became more successful in image recognition problems than VGGNET, Alexnet and plain networks.
-IN ImageNet dataset the resnet model could achieve much more deep neural networks than other models with no degradation problem and even with lesser FLOPS than other architectures.
+In ImageNet dataset the resnet model could achieve much more deep neural networks than other models with no degradation problem and even with lesser FLOPS than other architectures.